jcondor98/ammc/README.md

 The end user will interface just the master controller, using a TUI program which runs under POSIX-compliant OSes.

+### Features

+* Text-based client application for POSIX environments
+* Master and Slave(s) controller firmware
+* Fully binary Client-Master communication protocol on top of the serial interface
+* Fully binary Master-Slave communication protocol on top of the I2C interface
+* Theoretically handles up to 127 DC motors (limited by 7-bit I2C slave addressing)
+* Ability to get and set the DC motors speed, individually
+* Software defined PID controller embedded in each Slave controller

 ### Professor Reference

 Quoting from [Prof. Grisetti's repository](https://gitlab.com/grisetti/sistemi_operativi_2020_21/-/blob/master/projects_preliminary/readme.md):